slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 numerous.

 It then becomes the question how to penetrate into the essence of the formulations at hand.
-For this purpose, aside from the consideration of empirical evidence, I intend to follow two elementary principles.
+Putting aside the consideration of empirical evidence, one must follow two principles.
 Firstly, to assess the amount of presuppositions implied in each of them.
 Secondly, to think of their meaning as determined by the sensible effects the concept is represented to produce.
 In the latter lies whatever is to be meant by the concept; in the first, its intellectual economy.

 # Jung